HudsWilSu/Subsynth/README.md

  - To build a VST3 or AU plug-in, change the target scheme before building.
 The plug-ins can be found in the corresponding `./Builds/MacOSX/build/Release/` directory.
 They can then be loaded in your digital audio workstation/plug-in host of choice.

  > **_NOTE:_** Though JUCE supports linux, no development was done on this platform and no Build/Run instructions can be provided.

+##### External MIDI Control with Standalone Plugin

+ - By default the standalone plugin does not enable external midi devices.
+You must select the device in `options` in the upper left.

 ---
 ### References